 The Life-Changing Eyeliner Tip I Learned From Beyoncé's Makeup Artist

 Is it a hyperbolic to say a makeup tip has changed your life?
-As someone with small-ish eyes who counts black eyeliner as a life necessity, right up there with food and dirty chai lattes, the answer is simple: no. I’ll start off by saying that I thought my eyeliner game was already vastly superior to that of my peers, mainly due to the fact that I started at a young age, and like all things you start at a young age, it quickly became a habit; I now swish and apply with the ease of a seasoned artiste.
+As someone with smallish eyes who counts black eyeliner as a necessity, right up there with oxygen and Seamless, the answer is simple: no. I’ll start off by saying that I thought my eyeliner game was already vastly superior to that of my peers, mainly due to the fact that I started at a young age.
+And like all things you start at a young age, it’s quickly become more of a habit than anything; I now swish and apply with the ease of a seasoned artist.

-Like the bands I love (#RIP screamo) and my taste in men, my eyeliner preference has also evolved—I started dabbling with pencil, but nowadays I use the felt-tipped liquid kinds exclusively.
-It’s the only type of formula and applicator that doesn’t smudge of smear on my semi-monolidded eyelids, or leave me with dark rings under my eyes like a sad panda.
+Like the screamo bands I used to love and my taste in men, my eyeliner preference has evolved—I started dabbling with pencil, but nowadays I use the felt-tipped liquid kinds exclusively.
+It’s the only type of formula and applicator that doesn’t smudge or smear on my semi-monolids or leave me with dark rings under my eyes like a sad panda.

-Anyway, back to the eyeliner tip that changed my life.
-A few months ago, makeup artist and L’Oréal Paris brand ambassador Sir John B stopped by the Byrdie studios to shoot a winged eyeliner tutorial, inspired by a look he had done on his client Beyoncé—you may have heard of her.
-She’s, like, a singer or pop star or something.
+But I digress—back to the eyeliner tip that changed my life.
+A few months ago, makeup artist and L’Oréal Paris brand ambassador Sir John B stopped by the Byrdie studios to shoot a winged eyeliner tutorial, inspired by a look he had used on his client Beyoncé—you may have heard of her.
+She’s, like, a singer or something.

 As I watched him apply an exquisite sweep of liner, transfixed, he casually shared a tidbit that changed my eyeliner game forever.
 In fact, it was so unassuming, so mind-blowingly simple that it took me a full six months to process and absorb it before I put it to use.
 Keep scrolling and allow me to explain.

 I mentioned before that I’m comfortable around eyeliner.
-Eyeliner and I are like friends who pig out in sweats and binge-watch 10 episodes of How to Get Away With Murder together, hungover on a Sunday afternoon—there’s no awkwardness or formalities.
+Eyeliner and I are like friends who eat Cheetos out of the bag in sweats and binge-watch Big Little Lies together, hungover on a Sunday afternoon—there’s no awkwardness or formalities.
 We get each other.

 In fact, rarely do I leave the house without my requisite sleek black line applied and flicked.
-Call me vain, but I never feel fully put together without liner on—it’s the only thing that helps me look and feel awake and wide-eyed (other than the aforementioned dirty chai latte).
+Call me vain, but I never feel fully put together without liner on—it’s the only thing that helps me look and feel awake and wide-eyed.
 Concealer?
-I’ll skip it.
+I know I’m lucky, but on most days, I can skip it.
 Lipstick?
-Ugh, you’ll have to tear it from my tightly gripped claws, but if worse comes to worst, I guess I could (barely) survive.
+I might cry a little, but I think I would survive at the end of the day.

 Eyeliner?
-You will take my firstborn child before you take it; go ahead, I dare you.
-These days, I can apply a sleek, perfectly even line on both of my lids in under 30 seconds—I can even apply it while driving (at a stoplight, obviously—I’m not that crazy).
+You will take my firstborn child before you take it, just try me.
+These days, I can apply a sleek, perfectly even line on both of my lids in under 30 seconds—I can even apply it while driving.
 Thus, I have reached peak eyeliner game… or so I thought.

-As Sir John was creating his 'Yoncé-inspired eyeliner look, he walked me through what he was doing.
+As Sir John was creating his ’yoncé-inspired eyeliner look, he walked me through what he was doing.
 “Here, I’m creating a smooth base for her makeup,” he tells me.
 “Now, I’m using my magic skills to give her skin like an angel.”
-(Well, something along those lines.)
+(Or something along those lines.)

-Watching him work was like watching an artist create a masterpiece—it was mesmerizing, and glorious, and so beautiful that I actually felt emotional multiple points throughout his process.
+Watching him work was like watching an artist create a masterpiece—it was mesmerizing, glorious, and so beautiful that I actually felt choked up multiple points throughout his process.

-After he created an expertly flicked cat eye with black liquid liner, he then did something strange.
-He lifted up the model’s eyelid, and then proceeded to fill in her waterline with a pencil eyeliner.
+After he created an expertly flicked cat eye with black liquid liner right along the lash line, he then proceeded to do something strange.
+He lifted up the model’s eyelid and then filled in her waterline with a pencil eyeliner.

-But there’s another step—an extra step that will take you from blah to Bey.
-And that added step is simple: lift your lid up, and trace your waterline with a soft pencil eyeliner, making sure to fully connect it with the initial line you traced on your eye.
+But there’s another step—an extra step that will take you from blah to Bey—and that added step is simple: Lift your lid up and trace your waterline with a soft pencil eyeliner, making sure to fully connect it with the initial liquid line you traced on your eye.

-You’ll have to really wiggle your eyeliner into the base of your lashes to connect the two lines, or you can smudge the two lines together with a soft, fine-tipped sponge, like the ones that come on the ends of some pencil liners.
+You’ll have to really wiggle your eyeliner into the base of your lashes to connect the two lines, or you can smudge the two lines together with a soft, fine-tipped eyeliner smudger or brush.
 This tip will make a world of difference—trust me.

-So, a few weeks ago, something within me stirred and I finally decided to put this trick into action.
-I grabbed my Eyeko Black Magic Liner ($20), and traced my normal thin black line, right above my lash line.
-Then, I grabbed Rimmel’s Magnif’Eyes ($6) in Back to Blacks, twisted up the tapered end, and swiped it horizontally (so that it was parallel to my eyelid) against my waterline.
-(Surprise!
-This is actually how you’re supposed to use these weirdly-shaped, fat and pointy-tipped liners—another makeup artist trick I learned.)
+So, a few weeks ago, something within me stirred, and I finally decided to put this trick into action.
+I grabbed my Eyeko Black Magic Liner ($20) and traced my normal thin black line, right above my lash line.
+Then, I grabbed my Beauty Pie Gel Liner ($22) and swiped it along my waterline, pressing it into my lashes.

-Then, I held it vertically and used the pointy tip to fill in any gaps along my lash line.
-I looked at the eye with the eyeliner applied on top lid and waterline, and the other eye with just the eyeliner on the top lid, and the difference was astounding.
+Stepping back, I looked at the eye with the eyeliner applied on my top lid and waterline, alongside the other eye with just the eyeliner on the top lid, and the difference was astounding.

-The eye with the waterline filled in looked so much more defined, and had more depth, which is the pretty much the epoch of Asian-girl beauty goals.
-The more I looked, the more it seemed like the eye with only eyeliner on the top lid was strangely bare—the line was stark, and glaring, and stood out in a really unnatural way.
-I applied the liner to my other eye, and marveled at my newly bright, defined eyes.
+The eye with the filled-in waterline looked so much more defined and had more depth, which is the pretty much the epoch of Asian-girl beauty goals.
+The more I looked, the more it seemed like the eye with only eyeliner on the top lid was strangely bare—the line was stark and glaring, and it stood out in a really unnatural way.
+I applied the liner to my other eye and marveled at my newly bright, defined eyes.
 I was a different person.
 My life felt like it had begun again.
-Everything was exciting and shiny and new again.
+Everything was shiny and new.

 Some things I recommend: First, I’ve found that it’s best to apply liquid liner, then curl your lashes, then apply the pencil liner to your waterline.
 If you try to curl your lashes after lining your waterline, most of it will come off on your eyelash curler and you’ll have to redo it all.

-Second, I highly recommend a soft, twist-up liner for the second step—or else you’ll poke yourself with a too-sharp or too-hard liner and I don’t want that on my conscience.
-I really like Rimmel’s version (I pretty much only use the side with the pointed tip), while Stila’s Smudge Stick Waterproof Eye Liner ($22) is another good option because it has a really fine twist-up tip.
+Second, I highly recommend a soft, twist-up liner for the second step—or else you’ll poke yourself with a too-sharp or too-hard liner, and I don’t want that on my conscience.
+I really like Beauty Pie’s version, while Stila’s Smudge Stick Waterproof Eye Liner ($22) is another good option because it has a really fine twist-up tip.